Administering Medication to Students

 E. Recordkeeping

 School personnel and the student’s parent shall account for all medication brought to school.
-The number of capsules, pills, or tablets, and/or the volume of other medications brought to school shall be recorded.
+The number of capsules, pills or tablets, and/or the volume of other medications brought to school shall be recorded.

 School staff administering medication shall document each instance the medication is administered including the date, time, and dosage given.